 Female owned clothing brand, Hemp Love is a fashion brand that was birthed from a sisterhood based on honesty, transparency and a shared passion for nature and the environment – transparency throughout the whole process, from their raw material sourcing, designing and manufacturing process, our environmental footprint as well as our involvement in local communities throughout Africa to promote sustainability in every step taken.

 Hemplove aims to challenge and drive a change in the textile and cosmetic industry in Africa by creating awareness and promoting a conscious living as a desired lifestyle.

 Established in 2004 by entrepreneur Craig Jacobs, Fundudzi is a clothing brand that believes that clothing should be a reflection of one’s conscience and is therefore committed to sustainability not only through the materials selected for every piece created and the brand’s approach to their design but in every aspect of their work.

 The label was born out of a desire to help change the perception of our home, Africa, through presenting ranges inspired, designed and created here according to the highest level of quality.

-Their bespoke products, and fashion collections are produced by sewing cooperatives, and artisans based in and around the townships of Cape Town.
-The brand uses eco fabrics such Tencel, Linen, Rayon and Hemp fabrics where ever they can, as well as fibres that are grown without the use of toxic pesticides and synthetic fertilisers.
+Their bespoke products and fashion collections are produced by sewing cooperatives, and artisans based in and around the townships of Cape Town.
+The brand uses eco fabrics such as Tencel, Linen, Rayon and Hemp fabrics where ever they can, as well as fibers that are grown without the use of toxic pesticides and synthetic fertilisers.